-Respected and admired by audiences and musicians alike, Rossen Milanov is the Music Director Designate of the Columbus Symphony Orchestra.
-He is also the Music Director of the Princeton Symphony and Principal Conductor of the Orquesta Sinfónica del Principado de Asturias (OSPA) in Spain as well as the Music Director of the nationally recognized training orchestra Symphony in C in New Jersey.
+Respected and admired by audiences and musicians alike, Rossen Milanov is the Music Director Designate of Columbus Symphony Orchestra.
+He is also the Music Director of the Princeton Symphony, Principal Conductor of Orquesta Sinfónica del Principado de Asturias (OSPA) in Spain as well as the Music Director of the nationally recognized training orchestra Symphony in C in New Jersey.
 Most recently, he was appointed Music Director of the Chautauqua Symphony Orchestra.

 A well-known figure in North America, Rossen Milanov has appeared with the St. Paul Chamber Orchestra and the symphony orchestras of Baltimore, Indianapolis, Calgary, Alabama, Florida, New Jersey, North Carolina, Seattle, and Oregon, among others.
 His festival appearances include Aspen, Grant Park Music Festival, Chautauqua, the Bravo!
 Vail Valley Festival, Grand Teton, and the Saratoga Performing Arts Center.